TJ Friedl Player Props: Reds vs. Pirates

 Pirates Pitching Rankings

-- The pitching staff for the Pirates has a collective 8.4 K/9, which ranks 22nd in the league.
+- The pitching staff for the Pirates has a collective 8.5 K/9, which ranks 20th in MLB.

-- The Pirates have the 12th-ranked team ERA among all league pitching staffs (4.10).
+- The Pirates have the 12th-ranked team ERA among all MLB pitching staffs (4.04).

-- Pirates pitchers combine to rank 11th in baseball in home runs given up (20 total, 1.1 per game).
+- Pirates pitchers combine to surrender the 10th-fewest home runs in baseball (20 total, one per game).

-- Contreras gets the start for the Pirates, his fourth of the season.
-He is 1-1 with a 6.00 ERA and 11 strikeouts in 15 2/3 innings pitched.
+- Keller makes the start for the Pirates, his fifth of the season.
+He is 1-0 with a 3.80 ERA and 25 strikeouts in 23 2/3 innings pitched.

-- In his most recent appearance on Saturday, the righty went six innings against the St. Louis Cardinals, giving up two earned runs while surrendering six hits.
+- The right-hander last appeared on Sunday against the St. Louis Cardinals, when he went six innings, allowing three earned runs while giving up seven hits.

-- The 23-year-old has amassed an ERA of 6.00, with 6.6 strikeouts per nine innings, in three games this season.
-Opponents are batting .310 against him.

 © 2023 Data Skrive.
 All rights reserved.